nawab-samsung/tizen-studio/installation.md

 - Install Tizen Studio:  follow the installation guides for each operating system
 - Configure: After installation, to have optimal development experience, configure various Tizen Studio components.

-Tizen Studio runs on Windows?
-Ubuntu, as well as macOS.
+Tizen Studio runs on Windows, Ubuntu, as well as macOS and for installation guide, click the following as per target operating system:
 <br>
 <br>
 <br>